eladromanov/ScreeNOT/README.md

 ## Example

-For usage example in python, please consult the jupyter notebook "ScreeNOTExample.ipynb"
+For usage example in `Python`, please consult the jupyter notebook "ScreeNOTExample.ipynb" in this repo.